Sep 18, 2016

 When my friend Mike told me about this book, I thought that the title seemed a little bit ridiculous.

 Was I about to learn how to be an asshole?
 Was it a pickup book?
-Was it a morally questionable book from the men’s movement, gone awry?
+Or a morally questionable book from the men’s movement, gone awry?

 The answers, it would turn out, were no, no, and no. If anything, this book is, first and foremost, a how-to guide for any male (especially any male born after 1975) on how to get their needs met, be more personally assertive, gain more confidence and self-esteem, and enjoy greater emotional freedom, fulfillment, and integrity throughout their lives.